coverclock/com-diag-diminuto/README.md

 # Branching

-Diminuto is big and complex enough that I sometimes move to a "master" and "develop" dual branch model of development.
-I make and test major changes in the "develop" branch, and when I think I have a stable release, I merge "develop" into the "master" branch.
+Diminuto is big and complex enough that I sometimes move to a "master" (or "main") and "develop" dual branch model of development.
+I make and test major changes in the "develop" branch, and when I think I have a stable release, I merge "develop" into the "master" ("main") branch.
 I still make what I consider to be minor changes in the master branch.

 # Versioning